License for web & app usage

 - User Interfaces (functional text)

 What do you think?
-Is Style Script something for an upcoming project?
+Is The Polite Type something for an upcoming project, or do you have a font recommendation?
 Tell me in the comments below!